VihangaNethmaka/Video-Speed-Controller/README.md

-# ⚡ Quick Speed Controller
+# ⚡ Video Speed Controller

 **Take instant control of your video playback speed on any website using simple, dedicated keyboard shortcuts.**

 Quick Speed Controller is a minimalist browser extension built for efficiency.
 Stop fumbling with video player settings—start using keyboard shortcuts for precise speed adjustments, whether you're racing through a lecture or just casually viewing content.

 ---